-ANALYSIS: Civilians in northern Nigeria remain at risk of mass atrocity crimes as Boko Haram continues to target Christians, moderate Muslims, government officials, pro-government vigilantes and students.
-As fighting between the security forces and Boko Haram continues under the state of emergency, indiscriminate violence heightens the risk of further mass atrocity crimes.
+ANALYSIS: While Boko Haram uses terrorism as a tactic to destabilize the Nigerian state, their threat should be understood through the lens of the Responsibility to Protect.
+Civilians in northern Nigeria remain at risk of mass atrocity crimes as Boko Haram continues to target Christians, moderate Muslims, government officials, pro-government vigilantes and students.
+As fighting between the security forces and Boko Haram continues under the state of emergency, indiscriminate violence heightens the risk of further mass atrocities, including possible crimes against humanity.

 The government of Nigeria is struggling to uphold its Responsibility to Protect and needs the ongoing support of the international community.

-The International Criminal Court reported in August 2013 that there is a reasonable basis to believe that Boko Haram has perpetrated crimes against humanity in Nigeria.
-The Office of the Prosecutor is assessing whether the government is holding those bearing the greatest responsibility for these crimes accountable.
+INTERNATIONAL RESPONSE: The International Criminal Court (ICC) reported during August 2013 that there is a reasonable basis to believe that Boko Haram has perpetrated crimes against humanity.
+The ICC is conducting a preliminary examination assessing whether the government is holding those bearing responsibility for these crimes accountable.

-NECESSARY ACTION: Authorities must provide increased security at educational institutions, places of worship and other sites routinely targeted by Boko Haram in the north of the country.
+NECESSARY ACTION: Authorities must provide increased security in Borno, Adamawa and Yobe states, particularly at educational institutions, places of worship and other sites routinely targeted by Boko Haram.

-Security forces deployed under the state of emergency must protect vulnerable communities in a manner that is consistent with international human rights standards.
+Security forces must protect vulnerable communities in a manner that is consistent with international human rights standards.
 With international assistance, the government should advance security sector reform to ensure that the army and police are trained to prevent mass atrocities while respecting human rights.

-The AU, Economic Community of West African States and UN, along with states with significant bilateral ties to Nigeria, should assist the government as it confronts Boko Haram.
+The African Union, Economic Community of West African States and UN, along with states with significant bilateral ties to Nigeria, should assist the government in upholding its responsibility to protect its population.
 These actors should urge the authorities to strengthen the rule of law and ensure accountability for all grave human rights violations.